VYT HOST SITES

 The VYT Leader is part of a professional team overseeing a statewide VISTA program.
 Duties include--VISTA SUPPORT: Implement a comprehensive professional development training plan; visit VISTAs at their sites; develop esprit de corps; provide individual support; and help VISTAs gain leadership skills.
 DR. KING DAY: Lead efforts in Montpelier.
 REGIONAL NETWORKS: Connect VISTAs with other national service members in their area.
 PUBLIC RELATIONS: Implement public & community relations through traditional & social media and develop partnerships within the community; edit newsletter.
 RECRUITMENT: Implement recruitment plan to recruit high-quality VISTAs.
 ALUMNI: Support relations with VYT alumni, including ways for alumni to mentor current VISTAs.
 Join our team and help VISTAs succeed in service, community organizations thrive, and individuals gain skills to transcend poverty.

-Youth Services Inc- Recruiting for 20-21 program year
+Youth Services Inc- filled for 20-21 program year

 32 Walnut St, Brattleboro, VT 05301